niharsaraf26/smartdocs/README.md

 ### Smart Context Strategy for CROSS_DOCUMENT

 Currently, the CROSS_DOCUMENT route always sends **full extracted text** to the LLM.
-This is wasteful for structured documents where metadata is sufficient.

 **Planned optimization:** Use the `DocumentType` enum to decide context strategy per document: